Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A man doing a meadow rows

-For anyone who likes having some Meadows row alternatives to mix into the upper body bodyweight workouts, I did find an interesting one during our research.
+In my own workouts and when coaching, I've explored some Meadows row alternatives to mix into the upper body bodyweight workouts, I did find an interesting one during the research.

 The one I would recommend for athletes who have built up a lot of core strength already is to do this exercise while standing on one leg.